Extract pictures from PDF in Linux in no time

 You can easily convert PDF files to editable text in Linux using the pdftotext command line tool.
 However, if there are any images in the original PDF file, they are not extracted.
 To extract images from a PDF file, you can use another command line tool called pdfimages.

 How to extract pages from a PDF Open the Organize Pages tool.
 Click the Select a File button.
 Open a PDF you want to extract pages from.
 Select Extract in the top menu.
-Highlight pages that you want to extract.
+Highlight pages you want to extract.
 Click Extract to extract the selected pages.
 Save your new PDF.

 See why our customers choose DocHub